urbanwildlifeinstitute/UWIN_tutorials/tutorials/github/github_tutorial.md

 <img src="./images/branch-selection.png" width=90%/>
 </div>

 Creating a new branch with the GitHub GUI is easy.
 After clicking on the dropdown, type the name of the new branch in the associated text field and click on the "Create new branch" button.
-Let's do that now, create a new branch titled `my first branch`.
-When you click on that button you will notice two things:
+Let's do that now.
+Create a new branch titled `my first branch`.
+After clicking this button a pop-up will appear and you may notice two things:

 1. That the created branch is hyphen-separated.
 GitHub branches cannot have spaces and so the GitHub GUI will replace all spaces with hyphens.
 2. You need to decide what to branch off of if you already have multiple branches.
 In the event that you have no other branches, then you will branch from the `main` branch.
 If you have more than one branch, you will need to select which branch you are branching from.

+Confirm the creation of your branch by clicking on the `Create branch` pop-up.

+Creating branches is easiest when you have already pushed all your commits to your repository and your local copy is caught up with your repository.
+However, when working on a project you may have some non-committed changes to the code and you realize you are either not on the correct branch or you should make a new branch to store these edits.
+You will notice if you have edits that are not committed in the GitHub GUI as it shows changes you have made to a script by highlighting them in either green or red.
+Green highlights are new code and red highlights are code that has been removed.
+So, what do you do in these situations?

+Fortunately, if you either try to switch branches or create a new branch with uncommitted code the GitHub GUI will ask you whether you want to either:

+1. Leave those changes on the current branch.
+2. Bring those changes over to either the new branch you may be creating.
+3. Bring those changes over to the another branch that already exists.

+If needed, branches can be renamed.
+Likewise, branches can be deleted.
+Typically, we delete branches after merging them into the main branch.
+For example, if your branch was made to create a new R function for your analysis, then you won't need that branch anymore after the function is available in the main branch.
+There are times when you may not want to delete a branch.
+For example, lots of repositories will have a `dev` branch that must be merged into first.
+After testing, changes made to the `dev` branch can then be pushed into the `main` branch with a pull request.
+You will not likely encounter this often when using GitHub for your analysis, but we bring it up here for completeness.

 #### Forking repositories